PaulSolt/Auto-Layout-Book/Auto Layout Book Log.md

 * 2,000 - 3,000 words per day for Final Stretch
 * New launch date: January 22nd, 2019

+# December 6 2018 10:57:58

+* Day 1 of Editing the book!
+	* I haven't been tracking my edits, and it's been slower than normal because Steph and I have been under the weather
+	* I created a script headings to convert my markdown headings (#) into a bulleted list, so I can see the overview of the content in the book
+	* I need to create subchapters with the content, and reorganize the flow, but it's hard to see how to do that, because there's so much content.
+	* I want to have quick an actionable steps to follow, and it's a question on when and where I should introduce topics
+	* Too much detail is overwhelming to the beginner, but there's a lot of gotchas when you get started with Auto Layout, so some inline comments is good, but it shouldn't derail the task of adding the layout
+	* I need to then create a list of best practices for
+		* Centering an image
+		* 3 horizontal equal width buttons
+		* 3 vertical equal width buttons
+		* Custom UIButton graphics
+		* Custom UITextField backgrounds
+	* Where does the Pricing ScrollView + XIB fit in?
+* Item #'s for best practices

 # November 26 2018 11:22:20

 * Day 70 (Monday)